-North Carolina is home to over 130,000 acres of submerged aquatic vegetation, or, as many know it, underwater grasses.
-This resource is critical to both our environment and our economy, adding millions of dollars in value each year through its carbon storage, water filtration, shoreline stabilization, and habitat value.
+North Carolina is home to over 130,000 acres of submerged aquatic vegetation, also known as underwater grasses.
+This resource is critical to our environment and economy, adding millions of dollars in value each year through carbon storage, water filtration, shoreline stabilization, and habitat value.
 But N.C.'s SAV is under threat, primarily from declining water quality.
-From economic development officials to city councils and recreation departments, local government can play a major role in protecting this important resource and could help shield coastal North Carolina from over \$88 million in losses over the next 10 years.
+Local governments can play a role in protecting this important resource through policies such as land conservation and stormwater management.
+Protecting SAV is much cheaper than SAV restoration and can help to shield coastal N.C. from over \$88 million in losses over the next 10 years.